 - Explaining steps too broadly: The point of an instructional video is to provide clear, concise, and specific instructions.
 So be sure to thoroughly explain each step and include visuals to make everything easier to understand.

-Now that you know the most common mistakes to avoid, you really are ready to start creating successful instructional videos.
+Now that you know the most common mistakes to avoid, you are ready to start creating successful instructional videos.
+Have fun!

 Crystal-clear screen recording